hankbao/libreboot/docs/install/x60tablet_unbrick.md

 Now wire up the BBB and the Pomona with your PSU.\
 Refer to [bbb\_setup.html](bbb_setup.html) for how to setup the BBB for flashing.\
-**Note, the guide mentions a 3.3v DC PSU but you don\'t need this on the X60 Tablet: if you don\'t have or don\'t want to use an external PSU, then make sure not to connect the 3.3v leads mentioned in the guide;
+**Note, the guide mentions a 3.3v DC PSU but you don't need this on the X60 Tablet: if you don't have or don't want to use an external PSU, then make sure not to connect the 3.3v leads mentioned in the guide;
-instead, connect the AC adapter (the one that normally charges your battery) so that the board has power (but don\'t boot it up)**
+instead, connect the AC adapter (the one that normally charges your battery) so that the board has power (but don't boot it up)**
 ![](../images/x60t_unbrick/0011.JPG)\
 Correlate the following with the BBB guide linked above: